agnostic-apollo/LaserDistancer/README.md

 It uses the [UsbSerial API](https://github.com/felHR85/UsbSerial).

 The communication is done using syncRead and syncWrite API.
-The commands are processed only after newline character is detected.
-Also Arguments can be passed to commands by sperating commands and arguments with a colon ':'
+The commands are processed only after newline character is detected, arguments can also be passed to commands by sperating commands and arguments with a colon ':'

 Writing to arduino :"getAngle" or "setAngle:90" or "turnOnBothLasers"
 Reading from arduino : "angle:90" or "turning on lasers"